yelinaung/hugo-blog/content/posts/things-i-read-13th-nov-2021.md

 This is me writing down my discussion with someone from work regarding `for` loop vs list comprehension in Python.

-During a code review, I was commeting on a chunk of code to change from `for` loop to a list comprehension.
+During a code review, I was commenting on a chunk of code to change from `for` loop to a list comprehension.
-We continue to talk about _why_ I wanted it that way.
+We also talked about _why_ I wanted it that way.
 One reason is list comprehension could be (arguably) more readable than a `for` loop.
 For a simple loop, that might be the case.
 Another reason is list comprehension is _faster_ than the for loop.
 How fast?
 I have never tried comparing them before.
-So I made a few examples to show case that.
+So I made a few examples to showcase that.

 This is running on CPython 3.9.5